About The Program

 - Humanities, Arts and Social Science Disciplines (literature, history, philosophy and ethics, visual arts, anthropology, gender, cultural and religious studies, performing arts, etc.) who want to integrate aspects of medicine and patient care into their academic work and teaching

-- Gap year students
+- Gap year or bridging year students